-Delivery of Proxy Materials and Annual Report to Households
+Delivery of Proxy Materials and Annual Report to Households - Common Stock

-The Securities and Exchange Commission (the "SEC") rules now allow us to deliver a single copy of an annual report and proxy statement to any household not participating in electronic proxy material delivery at which two or more stockholders reside if we believe the stockholders are members of the same family.
+The Securities and Exchange Commission (the "SEC") rules now allow us to deliver a single copy of an annual report and proxy statement to any household at which two or more stockholders reside if we believe the stockholders are members of the same family.
 This rule benefits both you and SBS.
 We believe it eliminates irritating duplicate mailings that stockholders living at the same address receive, and it reduces our printing and mailing costs.
 This rule applies to any annual reports, proxy statements, proxy statements combined with a prospectus, or information statements.
 Each stockholder will continue to receive a separate proxy card or voting instruction card.